Mitch Garver Preview, Player Props: Rangers vs. Astros

-On Monday, Mitch Garver (.829 slugging percentage in past 10 games, including six home runs) and the Texas Rangers play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 4:05 PM ET.
+Mitch Garver -- with a slugging percentage of .879 in his past 10 games, including six home runs -- will be in action for the Texas Rangers against the Houston Astros, with Framber Valdez on the mound, on September 5 at 8:05 PM ET.

-In his last game, he reached base in all four of his plate appearances (4-for-4 with two home runs and four RBI) against the Twins.
+He hit a home run while going 2-for-3 in his previous game against the Astros.

 Mitch Garver Game Info & Props vs. the Astros